 Our home economist Fiona Mair has put many food processors through their paces and can tell you which are easiest to use and which will get the job done best.

-Our home economist Fiona Mair knows her way around a kitchen and has endless knowledge about kitchen appliances.
+Our home economist Fiona Mair is a whiz in the kitchen and has endless knowledge about kitchen appliances.
 With 30 years of experience, she's seen lots of new technology enter the kitchen space.
-Fiona is a whiz in the kitchen and knows how to test any appliance to see if it's worthy of a spot in your home.
+Fiona and our test coordinator Chantelle Dart know how to test any appliance to see if it's worthy of a spot in your home.

 With such a wide a range available, what makes us choose one food processor to test over another?
 As with most of our product testing, our aim is to test the most popular models on the market and what you're most likely to see in the retailers.